 - Tap the Settings button.

-- Scroll down and select General and then Accessibility
+- Scroll down and select Accessibility from the list of options.

-- Scroll way down to the Media section, and tap the Subtitles & Captioning item
+- Scroll way down to the HEARING section, and tap the Subtitles & Captioning item

 - In the Description section, give your subtitle style a name.
 Something descriptive is helpful, but it doesn’t really matter.
 Then in the Text section directly below the Description, tap the Font item